pal03377/master-thesis/thesis.typ

 The Segmentation Service first partitions each submission into a list of TextBlocks and stores their start and end indexes.
 The Embedding Service then adopts deeply contextualized word representations, specifically the ElMO model (@elmo), to construct a linguistic embedding of these segments (@cofee).
 Following this, the Clustering Service applies the Hierarchical Density-Based Spatial Clustering (HDBSCAN, @hdbscan) algorithm to assemble clusters of the embedded segments.

-Upon completion of these processes, the Load Balancer transmits the segmented and clustered data back to Artemis via the initially supplied callback URL, and this data is then stored in the system's database.
+Upon completion of these processes, the Load Balancer transmits the segmented and clustered data back to Artemis via the initially supplied callback URL, and this data is then stored in the database of the system.

 Artemis activates the Athena-CoFee subsystem when a tutor begins to assess a student's submission.
 This subsystem suggests feedback for segments closely associated with others in the same cluster, drawing on feedback given on other segments within the cluster.
 This mechanism supports the tutor in providing a consistent and thorough evaluation of student submissions.